Nights with Alice Cooper

-During the program Cooper plays requests as well as his favorite songs (most of which are from the classic rock genre), answers emails from his fans, and interviews celebrities.
-Celebrities he has interviewed on his show include Joe Perry of Aerosmith, Brian Johnson of AC/DC, Ozzy Osbourne, Meat Loaf, Rob Zombie, Glenn Danzig, Def Leppard, Peter Frampton and Jerry Springer.
+During the program, Cooper played requests as well as his favorite songs (most of which are from the classic rock genre), answered emails from his fans, and interviewed celebrities.
+Some of the celebrities he has interviewed on his show include Joe Perry of Aerosmith, Brian Johnson of AC/DC, Ozzy Osbourne, Meat Loaf, Rob Zombie, Glenn Danzig, Def Leppard, Peter Frampton and Jerry Springer.
 The show also plays rare tracks from classic rock artists, along with blues, early punk rock, and psychedelic music.

 In 2005, The Guardian described the program as "a distinctive music show...
 Cooper makes an entertaining host with some unique one-liners".

+After a change in network, the show was rebranded as Alice's Attic with Alice Cooper in 2024.